-Under RHEL6 or clones, you must build using the devtoolset2:
+Under RHEL6 or clones, you must build using the devtoolset, the version is to be given as argument:

 If you want to uses Qt 5 instead of Qt 4, you may add the --qt5 argument.

 The complete list of ccb functionalities can be accessed with the --help argument.
 It also may be run in graphical mode (--gui).